 Take Advantage of Vertical Space

-Using vertical storage solutions is key—put up shelving units high up to take advantage of every bit of space.
+Using vertical storage solutions is key.
+Put up shelving units high up to take advantage of every bit of space.
 In my studio, shelves fixed to the wall keep my decor items and books neatly arranged without taking up floor space.
+You can also explore clever over-the-toilet storage to maximize your bathroom area.

 Keep Things Simple